physimals/physimals/_pages/basil2020.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/basilcourse/fsl-logo.png" class="img-responsive" width="25%" style="float: left" />

-FSL is used all over the world and ASL is an increasingly popilar neourimaging tools that gives unique insight into cerebral physiology.
+FSL is used all over the world and ASL is an increasingly popular neuorimaging tool that gives unique insight into cerebral physiology.
 This year's online BASIL course will offer a unique opportunity for those that may not normally travel to a course.
 We will be inclusive, supporting users in all countries, and we want to support our diverse users at all career stages.

 <div style="clear: both;"></div>